silence4395/silence4395/README.md

 - 👋 Hi, I’m @silence4395
-- 👀 I’m interested in IC/NN
+- 👀 I’m interested in AI-chip architect
 - 🌱 I’m currently learning scala
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...